 Created with calligraphy pens and India ink on a Didot typeface foundation, the Love The One You’re With posters are printed digitally, while the postcards are printed using a Risograph printer, yielding very similar results to that of screen-printing.
 “I’m hoping to get those letters into a format that can be purchased and used by anyone,” says Hercia.
 “I’ve used it on a few client projects, and while it’s a highly decorative typeface, it certainly works well on particular applications.”

 Design is a multifaceted discipline, and Hercia is extremely hands-on.
-“I’ve had extensive experience with all types of design, including textiles, screen printing, weaving, embroidery, ceramics, wood working, knitting/crochet, calligraphy, marbling, macrame, woven beadwork, photography, etc. I grasp new skills easily, so if I can visualize something for a particular client, I can physically make it.
+“The SEO Brisbane services had extensive experience with all types of design, including textiles, screen printing, weaving, embroidery, ceramics, wood working, knitting/crochet, calligraphy, marbling, macrame, woven beadwork, photography, etc. I grasp new skills easily, so if I can visualize something for a particular client, I can physically make it.
 For example, in the outdoor portion of my studio, I create my own gritty textures that get scanned and used digitally in graphic projects using plants and dirt placed on photosensitive papers and films.”

 Her creative input doesn’t stop once the design is completed.
 Hercia goes as far as making custom calligraphy pens from various found materials, used along with her homemade inks and pigments, to channel the spirit of the project.
 She’ll create a texture that makes a surface look antique, rather than downloading a pattern online that could be accessed and used anybody.
 “These might be elements that people will miss visually,” she says, “but I know it’s there.”
 Ultimately, AMWYL’s approach creates work that stands out in a sea of computer-designed graphics.